For course descriptions not found in the UC San Diego General Catalog, 2014–15, please contact the department for more information.

 189. Brain Computer Interfaces (4)

 This course will discuss signal processing, pattern recognition algorithms, and human-computer interaction issues in EEG-based brain-computer interfaces.
 Other types of brain-computer interfaces will also be discussed.
-Prerequisites: COGS118B or COGS 118A or COGS 109.
+Prerequisites: Cognitive Science 118B or Cognitive Science 118A or Cognitive Science 109.

 190A.
 Pre-Honors Project in Cognitive Science (4)